rizebi/randomScriptsAndProjects/telegramUserSendMessageToGroups/README.md

 - pip3
 - Run: pip3 install telethon

-### How to create a Telegram bot

-Create bot (tutorial on the web, basically download app, search for user: BotFather, and use command /newbot), and keep the TOKEN
-For example you can use this tutorial: https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot

 ### How to configure the bot for the first time

 - Make sure prerequisites are installed